 - Black Crayon or Marker

-Using scissors prepare the shapes for your younger child, older kids can prepare themselves.
+Using scissors to prepare the shapes for your younger child, older kids can prepare themselves.

 - One large circle for head

 - Four small white triangles for eyes and inner ears